 About the Women Writers Network

-The Women Writers Network is a volunteer organization that seeks to raise awareness of the work of women writers, mainly through our Twitter account and Tweetchats.
+The Women Writers Network is a volunteer organization that seeks to raise awareness of the work of women writers, mainly through our Bluesky account and monthly online chats.
 We originally came together in 2016 through Women Writers School, a business founded by Laurie Garrison, that taught online marketing skills to creative writers.
 Her mission was to raise awareness of sexism in publishing and encourage women writers to collectively support each other in order to overcome its negative effects.

 Our members are creative writers who have been published by Unbound, Mslexia, Comma Press, Dear Damsels, Palgrave Macmillan, The F Word and others.
 We have given talks at Bridport, Oxford, Cheltenham and Ilkley Literary Festivals, to name a few.
 Several of us have MAs in creative writing and others have higher degrees in English Literature.
 We are based in the UK, USA, France and Switzerland.
 Our career backgrounds include research science, university lecturing, medical publishing and teaching.
 In short, we are a very diverse group of women writers.